Captain Sir Tom Moore - Our Story

 We were founded in 1889 and the pioneer in photography Alexander Keighley (1861-1947) was one of our founding members.
 We are one of the oldest camera clubs in the UK.

 We believe that photography should be a fun and enjoyable pastime and we aim to help people improve their photography skills and get the best from their photographic device of choice whether it be a mobile phone, tablet, or digital/film camera.

 The existing membership is enthusiastic and has a wealth of experience that they are happy to share.

 We are members of the Yorkshire Photographic Union (YPU) and are affiliated to the Photographic Alliance of Great Britain (PAGB).

-Our Club meetings are held every month from September to June, on the 1st & 3rd Tuesdays, at 7:30pm at the Riddlesden United Reformed Church Meeting Rooms, Bar Lane, Riddlesden, Keighley, BD20 5AT.
+Our Club meetings are held every month on the 2nd Tuesday, at 7:30pm at the Riddlesden United Reformed Church Meeting Rooms, Bar Lane, Riddlesden, Keighley, BD20 5AT.